AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 }
 ```

-`delivery_preferences` and `interests` are address and customer multiple select attributes.
+`delivery_preferences` and `interests` are multiple select attributes for addresses and customers.
 They are represented as an array of strings.

 **Response:**